mirzak/mender-docs/01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md

 Follow the steps outlined in the [Raspberry Pi OS documentation](https://www.raspberrypi.org/documentation/installation/installing-images?target=_blank) to flash the OS image to the device.

-It is recommended to use the Raspberry Pi Imager tool, choose "Use custom" and browse to the downloaded Mender Raspberry Pi OS image.
+We recommended to use the Raspberry Pi Imager tool, choose "Use custom" and browse to the downloaded Mender Raspberry Pi OS image.

 ![connecting a device](image1.png)